Live From EuropeSaturday, July 4

 Aborto farmacologico a domicilio, il caso della clinica Mangiagalli: nel 2025 il 95 delle IVG gestito da casa Laborto farmacologico a domicilio fino alle 9 settimane dallinizio di gestazione è ancora molto poco diffuso in Italia, nonostante il ministero della Salute lo indichi come via preferenziale fin dal 2020.
 La Clinica Mangiagalli, dellOspedale Maggiore Policlinico di Milano, lo consente dal 2020 e i dati relativi al servizio ne dimostrano lefficacia, la sicurezza e […] Larticolo Aborto farmacologico a domicilio, il caso della clinica Mangiagalli: nel 2025 il 95 delle IVG gestito da casa proviene da Il Fatto Quotidiano.

-il fatto quotidiano · about 4 hours ago
+il fatto quotidiano · 20 days ago

 Live From Europe